vtrbtf/resume/RESUME.md

 ## ThoughtWorks
 ### Senior Software Consultant _[Porto Alegre - 2017/2018]_
 Development of variety of API governance and security solutions for a big american retail company, working as a consultant, temporarily working in San Francisco.
+The role was similar of a SRE

-Experience:
+Some of the experience that I had includes:
-- OAuth 2 and OIDC protocols implementation
+- OAuth 2 and OIDC protocols implementation ( every entity of the 3 legged flow )
 - Company API Gateway's setup, auxiliary services ( such as API security )
 - Pivotal Cloud Foundry with Node.js and Java stacks
 - Azure and OpenStack